1973 Mount Gambier cave diving accident: Background

 On 26 May 1973, a group of nine divers arrived at Mount Gambier in South Australia with the intention of cave diving at "The Shaft," a 3 ft wide sinkhole opening leading to a large underwater cavern, famous among divers for its clear water and interesting internal structure.
-John H. Bockerman, Peter S. Burr, Christine M. Millott, Glen Millott, Stephen Millott, Larry Reynolds, Gordon G. Roberts, and Robert J. Smith were the eight divers intending to venture into the cave; a ninth group member, Joan Harper, had decided she wouldn't be diving, and would instead remain beside the sinkhole, preparing hot soup and assisting the group in other ways.
+John H. Bockerman, Peter S. Burr, Christine M. Millott, Glen Millott, Stephen L. Millott, Larry Reynolds, Gordon G. Roberts, and Robert J. Smith were the eight divers intending to venture into the cave; a ninth group member, Joan Harper, had decided she would not be diving, and would instead remain beside the sinkhole, preparing hot soup and assisting the group in other ways.

 The day prior to the accident, the group signed the guestbook at the farmhouse of B.V.
 Ashby, and completed a successful dive at the sinkhole, extending a shot line approximately 150 feet into the water and reaching the primary point of interest known as the "rock pile", a central pile of limestone rubble about 40 meters directly below the sinkhole entrance.
 They briefly explored the perimeter of the rock pile before surfacing.
 With their shot line already in place, the group planned to return the next morning and continue exploring the cavern.

 The group arrived at the sinkhole on the morning of 28 May after refilling their 72 ft3 cylinders at Mount Gambier, and quickly descended to the rock pile.
 Reports from the divers indicate that they had not planned to explore beyond "the edge", a narrow and downward-sloping continuation of the cave on one side of the main chamber, far from the natural light shaft provided by the sinkhole opening.
 The rock pile was generally considered the boundary for safe recreational diving; the surrounding cavern was dark, unexplored, covered in loose silt and limestone rubble, and continued downward to depths where the effects of nitrogen narcosis become extreme if the breathing gas is not diluted by helium.
 Even at the depths of the rock pile perimeter, the effects of narcosis would have been significant, which may have already been impacting the judgement of the divers.

 While the initial descent went smoothly, the eight divers neglected several recognised safety procedures early in the dive.
 The shot line did not extend all the way to the cavern floor, and was not equipped with extra air tanks, nor were the divers prepared with adequate air management strategies.
 The group had not established specific diving partners, and they did not use any form of safety guide line; Glen Millott later stated they did not use safety lines because eight separate lines in such a confined space would have created a dangerous situation for the divers.
 Robert Smith, who had dived at the sinkhole on eight previous occasions and established most of the dive plan, was not expecting the other members of the group to venture as far into the cave as they did.